-Shoe Making Class – 5 Day Hand Lasting & Welting
+Shoe Making – 5 Day Welting Short Course

 £995.00£1,595.00

-You will learn two of the most important elements of hand sewn shoe making, hand lasting and hand welting.
+On thie five day intensive course you will learn two of the most important elements of hand sewn shoe making, hand lasting and hand welting.
+It gives you the skills to get a pair of shoes to this stage and for them to then be finished by a skilled cobbler.

-Hand lasting is the stage of pulling the leather shoe upper over the last (the forms that the shoes are made on), where it is secured in place with nails.
+You will start by hand lasting your uppers.
+This is the stage of pulling the leather shoe upper over the last (the forms that the shoes are made on), where it is secured in place with nails.
 It is one of the most important because a hand lasted shoe has a beautiful shape, exactly following the contours of the last.

-Hand welting is the next stage, where a strip of leather is stitched by hand around the edge of the shoe.
+Then you will stitch a welt all of the way around your shoes.
+The welt is a strip of leather that is stitched by hand around the edge of the shoe through the upper and footbed.
 This is the foundation for attaching the sole and heel.

 You will work with specialist shoe making tools – a shoe making knife (your best friend or worst enemy depending on how sharp it is), lasting pliers, nippers, a leather hammer and a sewing awl and mitt.